yme5/miniproject1-ss-ye/Gitflow.md

 2. The Develop branch is where features are pulled from.
 3. The Feature branch is where feaures are made
 4. The Release bracnh where the features are tested in unison.
-5. The hotfixes branch is where the emergency bugs are fixed
+5. The hotfixes branch is where the emergency bugs are fixed ONLY.
+Nonemergency bugs are fixed in the release branch.

+When a